Microcurrent – Low Intensity Direct Current

-Low Intensity Direct Microcurrent, LIDC, has some very beneficial effects on injured tissue healing that are well documented.
+Microcurrent – Low Intensity Direct Current (LIDC), has some very beneficial effects on injured tissue healing.

-We apply unique, portable microcurrent equipment during a clinic session.
-You can also take the equipment home for continuous use over a number of days.
+We apply unique, portable, palm-sized microcurrent equipment during a clinic session.
+You sometimes also take the equipment home for continuous use over a number of days.

 Below is a small sample of the literature on the use of microcurrent: